santhosh-tekuri/logflow/README.md

 13951 root      20   0  108572   8236   4648 S   3.5  0.4   0:00.51 logflow
 ```

-you can see that `fluentd` takes 3-5% cpu
+you can see that `logflow` takes 3-5% cpu

 let us brigdown the setup: